Material Topics

 Water Statement

 At GC we recognize the critical importance of water as a finite resource.
-We are committed to responsible water management and continuously strive to minimize our environmental impact.
+We are committed to responsible water management and continuously strive to minimize our environmental impact as much as possible.
 Through comprehensive water use assessments, we actively identify opportunities for water efficiency improvements.
 Our dedicated water management team implements various actions, including upgrading equipment to reduce consumption, optimizing processes, and employing water-saving technologies.
 We also prioritize improving wastewater quality through advanced treatment methods, ensuring responsible discharge and minimizing environmental harm.
+To demonstrate our commitment to sustainable water management, the Company has set targets to reduce water use throughout the supply chain in line with the sustainable water management strategy (One Water Strategy) through the following goals.

 GC Water Management and Reduction Strategy